msolorio/workout_app/README.md

 ![Workout app Architecture](./readme-assets/client-data-strategy.png)

+### Reflections
-Relying on Redux for data reads was a good fit for this app.
-User's read their own data and do not interact with other users.
-For future implementations, I would like to add a social component and use Redis for strategically caching shared data among users.
+A Redux cache was a good fit for this app.
+Users read only their own data removing the risk of being out of sync.
+For the future, I would like to add a social component using Redis for caching shared data among users.

+Apollo GraphQL offers caching and keeping a Redux cache was not needed.
+I chose to use Redux to practice coordinating the two data stores and allow for optimistic updates in the future.

 </details>